roundcube/roundcubemail-helpdocs/en_US/overview.rst

 The webmail application provides different main tasks such as Email, Address Book, Settings, etc.
 Use this list to switch from one task to another.
 That will reload the screen with a specific view for the selected task.
 Instead of switching back and forth, task screens can be opened in individual browser windows or tabs.
-Richt-click on a task icon in the list and then choose "Open Link in New Tab/Window" from the browser's context menu to do so.
+Right-click on a task icon in the list and then choose "Open Link in New Tab/Window" from the browser's context menu to do so.

 Beside the main tasks, the button to terminate the current session (*Logout*) is also located here.